setrar/Business/FinancialStatements/Speech0.md

 <img src=images/Key-Financial-Indicators.png width='40%' height='40%' > </img>

-Concerning our liquidity ratios, the current ratio stands at a more than healthy 500, signaling our ability to cover short-term obligations.
+Concerning our liquidity ratios, the current ratio stands at a more than a healthy 500, signaling our ability to cover short-term obligations.
 The quick ratio, an even stricter measure, is just below the current ratio, which underscores our strong liquidity position without reliance on inventory.

 <img src=images/Key-Financial-Indicators2.png width='40%' height='40%' > </img>